hero media

 Reefworld’s shift to overnight-only stays means private reef access, fewer crowds and a far calmer reef experience.

 Reefworld, home to the iconic Reefsuites and the open-air Reefsleep experience, opened in 2019 as a dual-purpose pontoon for both day visitors and overnight guests.
-In that time, it has hosted almost 340,000 visitors and become one of the most talked about stays on the Great Barrier Reef.
+In that time, it hosted almost 340,000 visitors and became one of the most talked about stays on the Great Barrier Reef.

 I have stayed at Reefworld in a Reefsuite myself, Australia’s first underwater hotel, and while the overnight magic was undeniable and waking to reef life drifting past your window is unforgettable, the weakest part of the experience was always the daytime crossover.
 We arrived alongside the day visitors, and those first few hours were chaotic, with crowds everywhere and a constant internal debate about whether to snorkel straight away or wait it out until the pontoon finally emptied.